grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/sa.md

 Organizational processes for monitoring security and privacy control compliance by external service providers on an ongoing basis

 mechanisms for monitoring security and privacy control compliance by external service providers on an ongoing basis

+### sa-9.2: Identification of Functions, Ports, Protocols, and Services

+Require providers of the following external system services to identify the functions, ports, protocols, and other services required for the use of such services: {{ insert: param, sa-09.02_odp }}.

+Information from external service providers regarding the specific functions, ports, protocols, and services used in the provision of such services can be useful when the need arises to understand the trade-offs involved in restricting certain functions and services or blocking certain ports and protocols.

+providers of {{ insert: param, sa-09.02_odp }} are required to identify the functions, ports, protocols, and other services required for the use of such services.

+System and services acquisition policy

+supply chain risk management policy and procedures

+procedures addressing external system services

+acquisition contracts for the system, system component, or system service

+acquisition documentation

+solicitation documentation

+service level agreements

+organizational security requirements and security specifications for external service providers

+list of required functions, ports, protocols, and other services

+system security plan

+other relevant documents or records

+Organizational personnel with system and service acquisition responsibilities

+organizational personnel with information security responsibilities

+system/network administrators

+external providers of system services

 ### sa-10: Developer Configuration Management